runabol/jiccup/README.md

 Jiccup is a [Hiccup](https://github.com/weavejester/hiccup)-inpsired library for representing HTML in Java.

-Watning: This project is still in an experimental phase.
+Warning: This project is still in an experimental phase.

 # Requirements